 The 40 percent stake in Storengy Deutschland GmbH may fetch about 500 million euros ($605 million), said the people, who asked to remain anonymous as the company’s plans are private.
 GDF presently owns all of the company.

 GDF Suez, based near Paris, is selling assets to help finance its takeover of International Power Plc, which allowed the company to expand in Asia and Latin America, where demand for energy is outpacing Europe.
 A sale of the stake would be a retreat from Germany for GDF Suez, which acquired storage sites from Exxon Mobil Corp.
-(XOM) and Royal Dutch Shell Plc (RDSA) last year.
+(XOM:US) and Royal Dutch Shell Plc (RDSA) last year.

 GDF Suez agreed in January last year to buy five underground gas storage facilities and a stake in a sixth in a deal that quadrupled its market share in Germany to 10 percent, according to a statement from the utility at the time.
 The value of that transaction, which wasn’t officially disclosed, came to nearly 1 billion euros, two people familiar with the matter said then.

 GDF Suez Chief Executive Officer Gerard Mestrallet plans to sell 3 billion euros of assets following the acquisition in April of the 30 percent it didn’t already own in London-traded International Power.